 March 22-24, 2018

-The next biennial NAfME Music Research and Teacher Education National Conference will take place in Kissimmee, Florida, November 5–7, 2020.
+The next biennial NAfME Music Research and Teacher Education National Conference will take place in Orlando, Florida, November 5–7, 2020.
 Proposals are being accepted through February 3, 2020.

 The National Association for Music Education (NAfME) Society for Research in Music Education (SRME) seeks to encourage and improve the quality of scholarship and research within the music education profession.
 The SRME consists of all subscribers of the Journal of Research in Music Education (JRME).
 Visit the SRME page to access information about the Journal of Research in Music Education, Update: Applications of Research in Music Education, SRME/NAfME research grants, Special Research Interest Groups (SRIGs), state research chairs, conference research, senior researcher award recipients, the SRME Handbook, the Code of Ethics, and the SRME Executive Committee.

 - June 3–6, 2020: Oxford Symposium on the History of Music Education, University of Mississippi, Oxford, Mississippi.
 Call for papers, presentations, performances, and posters: Due February 10, 2020.

 The National Association for Music Education (NAfME) Society for Music Teacher Education (SMTE) aspires to